jetrails/docker-magento-alpine/README.md

 When NGINX starts, it copies the appropriate configuration file so it can be used.
 This configuration file is determined by the environment variable below.
 If no variable is passed then the below value is set.
 - `MAGENTO_VERSION=2`

-## Build Process
+## Build System

-Building our docker images is easy since we use docker-compose to do it for us.
-Simply run `docker-compose -f build.yml build` to build the docker containers from source.
-Once built, and with proper permission, feel free to push them to docker using `docker push jetrails/magento-alpine:<tag>`.
+Building our docker images is easy.
+We use a simple [Makefile](Makefile) to manage building and publishing our docker images.
+As part of our CI/CD pipeline, we use [Travis-CI](https://travis-ci.org) to build our docker images on every push to the master branch.
+If the build process is successfull, then those new images will be pushed to docker hub.
+Please note that pull requests are not built automatically to avoid automated pushes to docker hub.
+Below are all the commands that are implemented within our build system:

+- `make build_all`: build all docker images that are found under _src_ directory
+- `make build <tag>`: build specific image by passing the tag name as a parameter
+- `make publish_all`: push all docker images that have a folder in _src_
+- `make publish <tag>`: push specific image by passing the tag name as a parameter

 ## Issues / Feature Requests